Reggae From Around The World. Catch the Vibes!

 “Diversity“ is a fluorescent game of deception with the many possibilities which reaggae has to offer, and in its variegation of the present state it has little to do with the reigning clichees of sunshine reggae.
 Gentleman hasn’t really changed anything in the basic approach of his work, which is unique in the way it embraces various continents.
 Now as before, the basis to all his songs is formed by the riddims, some of which Gentleman digitally pre-produces in his own studio, while selecting the others in listening sessions in Jamaican studios, which can last for hours.
 These he then adapts with his infallible instinct for marvellous and sophisticated melodies.
 In spite of all the exuberant joy which the songs of “Diversity“ radiate, the album still is marked by a certain sense of sobriety.
 The cover of the album, shot by star photographer Olaf Heine, visualises this to perfection.
 It shows an iconlike portrait of Gentleman in double exposure, permeated by trees in autumn shades, which symbolise how widely ramified and deeply rooted his art is, an art that is itself in a constant process of change.
 Gentleman banks on change, progress and pluralism.
 Diversity rules!

 Check out the Reggae Nation playlist on Surf Roots TV!
-Featuring the hottest music videos from Jamaica and around the world.
+Featuring the hottest music videos from Jamaica and worldwide.
 Download the Surf Roots TV App on Roku, Amazon Fire, Apple TV, iPhone & Android

 © 2024 Created by Reggae Nation.
 Powered by